 R Basics with RStudio

-R is general purpose statistical software and, like all such software, at its core is a programming language.
+R is general purpose statistical software, and like all such software, at it’s core is a programming language.
 The primary task with such software is to write and run code.

 - Writing and running commands

-- Finding the results
+- Finding your results

 - Saving those commands and results